Specifications for organising ERA’s congresses and meetings

 XIV.
 Congress Opening and Welcome Ceremony, ERA General Assembly and Council Meetings at the Annual Congress

-The annual Congress is opened, officially, on the first day of the Congress, thus the day on which the Educational Courses are traditionally held.
-The official Congress Opening is normally presented by the ERA President, the local Congress President, the Paper Selection Committee Chair and the Congress Scientific Committee Chair, it normally lasts no more than 30 minutes.
+The annual Congress is opened, officially, on the first Day of the Congress, thus the day in which the Educational Courses are traditionally held.
+The official Congress Opening is normally presented by the ERA President, the local Congress President, the local Congress Secretary, the Paper Selection Committee Chair and the Congress Scientific Committee Chair, it normally lasts no more than 30 minutes.

 2. Welcome Ceremony